 The air purifier that I recommend and use in our home and office is the Intelli-Pro Air Purifier.

-Essential oils can be used to effectively clean and freshen indoor air.
+Use essential oils to effectively clean and freshen indoor air.
 A good DIY essential oil room spritzer recipe is the following: Add 12-15 drops of pure essential oil to 1/2 cup of white vinegar and 1 1/2 cups of purified water.
 Place in a dark glass spray bottle shake well before each use.
 This recipe is especially useful for bathrooms, closets, basements and sick rooms.
 Make sure that the essential oils you use are free from chemical additives.
 Essential oils for air purification include: Lemongrass, Lime, Lavender, Sweet Orange, Peppermint, Pine, Rosemary, Sage, Tangerine, Tea Tree, Thyme, Frankincense, Eucalyptus, Ginger, Grapefruit, Helichrysum, White Camphor, Marjoram, Myrrh, Cilantro, Citronella.

 Quality heat-free and water-free aromatherapy diffusers work well and can actually clean the air of viruses and bacteria.
 Be sure to use good quality essential oils.

 When weather permits, open a window.
 Easy and free.
 This is one of the most effective ways to get the old air out and fresh air in.
 If you live in a heavy industrial or chemical area, be careful that you are not trading one concern for another.
 Another recommendation is to use trickle ventilation, which is a 10-inch high screen with extra filters.
 It adjusts to most windows and allows fresh air in and helps escort indoor pollutants out.

 Regular dusting and frequent vacuuming will help tremendously in reducing airborne pollutants like mold, pollen, pet dander, and dust mites.
 Use non-toxic cleaning products.

 Change furnace and air-conditioning filters frequently.
 Spray rubbing alcohol on the vents inside your home.
 If there is mold on the vents, use a solution of hydrogen peroxide and water to kill the mold.